collindching/collinching.github.io/_pages/thoughts.md

 permalink: /thoughts/
 ---

-## Principles
+## My Principles

+- Know and accept yourself
-- Always do your best
+- Give your best
+- Be thorough; avoid wishful thinking
+- Break rules if it helps you achieve your goal
-- Don't take things personally
+- Do not take things personally

 ## Perseverance